vinders/pandora_toolbox/_examples/01_base_window/README.md

   /// @param caption    Title of the message box
   /// @param message    Text content of the message box
   /// @param actions    Available user actions (buttons)
-  /// @param icon       Optional symbol to display in message box (not used on linux systems)
+  /// @param icon       Symbol to display in message box (not used on linux systems)
   /// @param isTopMost  Make modal dialog appear on top of all windows
   /// @param parent     Parent window blocked by dialog (optional)
   /// @returns Action chosen by user (or Result::failure if the dialog could not be created)